Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Expand-built-in-archetype-definitions.md

 - Create an extension `extend_es_landing_zones` which will **add** a Policy Assignment `Deny-Resource-Locations` and set the parameters of this Policy Assignment.

 - Create an exclusion `exclude_es_landing_zones` which will **remove** a set of Policy Assignments `Deny-Priv-Escalation-AKS`, `Deny-Priv-Containers-AKS` and `Deny-http-Ingress-AKS`.

-> NOTE: This feature is available from version 0.2.0.

 > IMPORTANT: Ensure the module version is set to the latest.